Groodian/HomeMission/README.md

 First, make sure to start the database: `docker-compose up -d`.

 Write tests and test everything with `npm run test-all`.
-Or only test specific cases with `npm run cypress` and Jest Runner.
+Or only test specific cases with Jest Runner or `npm run test -- -t "Your test"`.

 #### Try Production